-This policy establishes the procedure that an organizational unit must follow to select, acquire, manage, and use an AED that is not serviced by the UWPD or a designated public safety department.
+As part of the University of Washington's commitment to a healthy, safe, working environment, the University recognizes the use of automated external defibrillators (AEDs) as a life-saving aid.
+RCW 70.54.310 establishes specific requirements for entities regarding AEDs.
+This policy establishes the procedure that an organizational unit must follow to acquire, manage, and use an AED likely to be used by non-medical personnel.
 Only an AED acquired in accordance with this specified procedure is considered approved and authorized for use by the University.

 |A.||Chancellors, Vice Presidents, Deans, Directors,